For the sake of simplicity, the following acronyms will be used in this

 1. Preparations on the domain controller

-An AD user account for the Tomcat service needs to be created with the
+To begin with, an AD user account needs to be created on the AD server.

 Password never expires